obsidianmd/obsidian-developer-docs/en/Releasing/Developer policies.md

 In case of a policy violation, we may attempt to contact the developer and provide a reasonable timeframe for them to resolve the problem.

-If the problem is not resolved by then, we will remove plugins or themes from our directory.
+If the problem isn't resolved by then, we'll remove plugins or themes from our directory.

 We may immediately remove a plugin or theme if: